linyangchen/flimj-ui/README.md

 After Antigravity submitted the first implementation plan, this additional instruction was given:
 Modify the generated CSV structure so that for each target parameter, the original fitted value of that parameter is also included in the set of fixed values for that parameter.

+The first iteration jar was created from the above instructions and has not been tested manually by humans yet.